cysouw/diathesis/text/c01_introduction.md

 b.
 Der Künstler malt ein Gemälde.
 :::

 This approach to diathesis, viz. different grammatical sentence structures that express approximately the same state-of-affairs, is applicable to a large number of grammatical phenomena in German.
 For example, some verbs allow for passive-like constructions without any *werden* auxiliary, often called 'anticausative' [@next a].
 Other verbs allow for an alternation between a case-marked accusative and a prepositional phrase, often called 'antipassive' [@next b].
 Further, there exist many different kinds of diathesis marked by a reflexive pronoun *sich* [@next c] or marked by preverbs like *ent-* [@next d].
-Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitive* [@next e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalf, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
+Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitiv* [@next e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalf, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
 Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.]

 ::: ex
 a.
-Der Doktor heilt den Schmerz.
+Der Doktor heilt den Schmerz. \
     Der Schmerz heilt (durch den Doktor).
 b.
-Der Jäger schießt den Bären.
+Der Jäger schießt den Bären. \
     Der Jäger schießt auf den Bären.
 c.
-Der Lehrer beklagt den Lärm.
+Der Lehrer beklagt den Lärm. \
     Der Lehrer beklagt sich über den Lärm.
 d.
-Der Kandidat stammt aus einem Adelsgeschlecht.
+Der Kandidat stammt aus einem Adelsgeschlecht. \
     Der Kandidat entstammt einem Adelsgeschlecht
 e.
-Der Ermittler löst den Fall.
+Der Ermittler löst den Fall. \
     Der Fall ist (für den Ermittler) leicht zu lösen.
 :::

 All in all, there are about 200 different German diatheses described in this book, some highly productive, some only attested for a handful of verbs.
 The main goal of this book is to present this wealth of grammatical possibility in a unified manner, while at the same time attempting to classify and organise this diversity.
 I will make no attempt to fit all these constructional possibilities of the German language into any specific grammatical framework, although the collection of diatheses presented here might be taken as a modelling-challenge for any grammatical theory.